Build a Homelab server using an old laptop

 Note: The iptables port forwarding rules also need to be modified accordingly.

-It’s very convenient and highly recommended: pve-diy.
+They are very convenient and recommended, such as pve-diy.

 1